 There is more and more scientific criticism over a study that claims that genetically modified maize causes severe diseases in rats, and this controversy shows no signs of abating any time soon.
-Gilles-Éric Séralini, molecular biologist at the University of Caen, France, is under intense scrutiny to report the full data behind his team’s findings that rats fed for two years with Monsanto’s glyphosate-resistant NK603 maize developed many more tumors and died earlier that control rats.
+Gilles-Éric Séralini, molecular biologist at the University of Caen, France, is under intense scrutiny to report the full data behind his team’s findings that rats fed for two years with Monsanto’s glyphosate-resistant NK603 maize developed many more tumors and died earlier than control rats.

 This study was run in collaboration with the Paris-based Committee for Research and Independent Information on Genetic Engineering (CRIIGEN) and also found that the rats developed tumors when their drinking water was spiked with glyphosate, the herbicide used in the GM maize.
 The study has had a profound impact in Europe, allowing those opposed to GM foods to voice their frustrations and leading some politicians to call for tighter regulations or outright bans of the maize.